vrMars/FlyerParse/README.md

 # FlyerParse

 ## Description
+Grocery apps like Flipp and Reebee can't sort items by price and so this endpoint fixes that.
-Scan a dataset of grocery store flyers and extract item prices via image-based machine learning
+It scans a dataset of grocery store flyers + scrapes flyer websites and sorts items by price

 ## Demo